 When ALL recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-Although treatment is successful for the majority of children with ALL, sometimes it is not.
+Although treatment is successful for many children with ALL, sometimes it is not.
 If a child’s leukemia cannot be cured or controlled, this is called advanced or terminal leukemia.
 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families, and is there to help.
+The health care team has special skills, experience, and knowledge to support patients and their families, and is there to help.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.